ZRafaF/remote-robot-connect/README.md

 You can prebuild the app by running `npx expo prebuild`, this is needed for the BLE

+## Building

+For build I'm using EAS expo, to create an `.apk` build run:
+`eas build -p android --profile preview`.

 ## References

 When downloading depedencies use `npx expo install my-library`;